Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Respite Care

-Although Medicare does not cover hospice care in a facility, it does allow beneficiaries five days of respite care, relieving their primary caregivers.
+Although Medicare does not cover hospice care in a facility, it does allow beneficiaries five days of respite care.
+Respite care focuses on providing primary caregivers with a reprieve.

 Religious, Nonmedical Health Care Institutions

 Some recipients qualify for inpatient care in religious, nonmedical health care institutions.
-In those cases, the insurance only covers nonreligious items that do not need a doctor’s prescription, like room and board, wound dressings, and the use of a simple walker.
+In those cases, the insurance only covers nonreligious items that do not need a doctor’s prescription.
+This may include things like room and board, wound dressings, and the use of a simple walker.

-For 2023, Part A beneficiaries are responsible for the following amounts:
+For 2024, Part A enrollees are responsible for the following amounts:

-- There is a $1,600 inpatient hospital deductible.
-Beneficiaries must pay this amount before the insurance kicks in and covers hospital expenses.
+- The inpatient hospital deductible is $1,632.
+Medicare Part A recipients must pay this amount before the insurance kicks in and covers hospital expenses.

 - Medicare Part A covers the first 60 days in a hospital or skilled nursing facility.
-Then, enrollees must pay a daily coinsurance, which is $400 for days 61 to 90, and then $800 when it taps into the 90 lifetime reserve days.
+Enrollees must then pay a daily coinsurance.
+The daily cost is $408 for days 61 to 90, and then $816 per day when it taps into the 90 lifetime reserve days.

-- Individuals are responsible for 5 percent of the Medicare-approved amount for respite care.
+- Individuals may be responsible for 5 percent of the Medicare-approved amount for respite care.